 What happens to adhesive in my vein?

 A very small amount of VenaSeal procedure adhesive is used to close the vein.
-Over time your body will naturally create scar tissue around the adhesive to keep the vein permanently closed.
+Over time, your body will naturally create scar tissue around the adhesive to keep the vein permanently closed.
+The adhesive does not enter unintended veins.

 Is VenaSeal Covered By Insurance?